Why Insurance Companies Exit State Markets

 - The effective date your coverage ends

-- The reason for non-renewal (especially required in certain states)
+- The reason for non-renewal (required in most states)

-- Information about your post-expiration premium if applicable
+- Information about your rights and recourse options

 State-Mandated Notice Timelines

-Notice requirements vary by state, but here's what you can generally expect:
+Notice requirements vary by state.
+Here's what you can generally expect based on the latest 2025–2026 rules:

 |---|---|

-If your insurer fails to provide the required advance notice, your coverage may legally remain in effect until proper notice is delivered.
-Check your state's car insurance requirements to know exactly what your insurer is obligated to do.
+If your insurer fails to provide the required advance notice in your state, your coverage may legally remain in effect until proper notice is delivered — in states like Wisconsin, coverage automatically extends under prior terms.
+Review car insurance requirements and laws by state to know exactly what your insurer is obligated to do where you live.

 Your Consumer Rights